Bullybusters CAMHS support

 The Telephone Help-line will be available from 3pm to 6pm Monday to Friday (excluding weekends and bank holidays).
 Calls will also be responded to as far as possible during office hours [Monday to Friday 9am to 5pm].
 There will also be an out of hours answer machine.
 School-based work will normally be undertaken in school hours although this can be flexible by agreement.

 Yes, we are a responsive service and will deliver service out of hours to meet support needs.

-What happens after a referral is made?
+What happens after a referral is made to Bullybusters CAMHS support?

 Advice Line – Referral details and a history of bullying is taken, appropriate advice is given.
 If required we will contact the school involved offering support, advice and guidance ensuring all parties are updated with any resolutions, referrals made.

 All safeguarding concerns will be considered and referrals made if required.

 Ongoing support is offered to ensure where possible a positive result is reached.